 Similar to the aspects of life we enjoy, our triggers vary from person to person.
 For some of us, it could be when a particular player seems to target us repeatedly.
 For others, it could simply be struggling to pass a certain level.
 In general, these triggers tend to be related to performance rather than the game content.

-Whatever your personal trigger is, you can recognize it the moment you start to feel like your thoughts are out of your control.
+You can usually recognize it the moment you start to feel like your thoughts are out of your control.
 It is often accompanied by a raised heart rate, faster breathing, sometimes shaking, and the clear sense of utter rage.
+The clenching of teeth, sweating, stomach aches, and even dizziness have all been reported as early warning signs of an impending rage.
 There are other symptoms, but it really does depend on your particular psyche as to whether you exhibit them.
-The clenching of teeth, sweating, stomach aches, and even dizziness have all been reported as early warning signs of an impending rage.

-Learn your triggers, and you are on your way to dealing with them.
+Find our what your triggers are, and you are on your way to dealing with them.
 If you find it hard to decipher what exactly is triggering you, it may help to ask a friend who you play with regularly.
-For those of us who ‘rage quit’ games regularly may notice that it is easier for to see the triggers from the outside, rather than from within.
+Those of us who ‘rage quit’ games regularly may notice that it is easier to see the triggers from the outside, rather than from within.

 Taking a break from a particularly frustrating level is something that should help you calm down quickly.
 Just like with many other problems, taking your mind off the game can immediately make you feel more relaxed.
 It also has a critical side-effect of sometimes improving your performance on your return.